 A comprehensive, fact-based approach

-- CSE respects individuality and a wide range of community norms, cultures, cultural beliefs, and language regarding human sexuality.
+- Respects individuality and a wide range of community norms, cultures, cultural beliefs, and language regarding human sexuality.

-- CSE is designed to encourage and support young people in developing their identities.
+- Is designed to encourage and support young people in developing their identities

-- CSE recognizes the importance of communities, institutions and individuals working in partnership with families to raise sexually healthy children.
+- Recognizes the importance of communities, institutions, and individuals working in partnership with families to raise sexually healthy children.